JGLTechnologies/DPYS/README.md

 <br>
 All DPYS databases use the [aiosqlite library](https://aiosqlite.omnilib.dev/en/latest/).
 <br>
-Support for DPYS can be give in [our Discord server](https://jgltechnologies.com/discord).
+Support for DPYS can be given [our Discord server](https://jgltechnologies.com/discord).
 <br>
 If you see any problems in the code or want to add a feature, create a pull request on [our Github](https://jgltechnologies.com/dpys/src).